skojaku/digitalgarden/src/site/notes/tips/Computer and Programming/Automating workflow by Snakemake.md

 	input:
 		expand(FIG_SIM_RESULT, rule_id = list(range(5)))
 ```
 This `all` rule specifies the final products, figures, with `run_id` being integers from 0 to 4.
-A beauty is that snakemake will figure out all intermediate files by backtracking from the final products, create a dependency graph, and run a series of jobs.
+A beauty is that snakemake will figure out all intermediate files by backtracking from the final products, creating a dependency graph, and running a series of jobs.
 Snakemake will run rules in parallel if their input files are independent.

 ## Name files using parameter space